datatrail-jhu/10_dsjob/manuscript/03_website.md

 Update the email address to include your email address but remove the phone and address information, leaving just the empty quotation marks.
 Similarly, set `office hours = ""` and `appointment_url = ""`.

-Finally, within the `contact_links`, comment out all the lines so taht they are not displayed.
+Finally, within the `contact_links`, comment out all the lines so that they are not displayed.
 If you change your mind in the future and want any of this information displayed in your contact section, you can uncomment any of these lines and update the links to your pages.

 {format: png}
 ![edits to `params.toml`](https://docs.google.com/presentation/d/1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70/export/png?id=1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70&pageid=g3f121d3764_0_54)